dontloo/dontloo.github.io/_posts/blog/2016-10-08-two-types-of-search-algorithms.md

 ### Basics

 There're two types of search algorithms, tree based and hash based.
-Perhaps the simplest applications of the two are [`tree maps`](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) and [`hash maps`](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html).
+Perhaps their simplest applications are [`tree maps`](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) and [`hash maps`](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html).

 The performance of hash based search relies largely on the choice of hash functions, which are often to be designed carefully for different cases.
-Why not always using tree based search then?
+Why not always use tree based search then?
 The limitation of tree based search is it requires the elements to be **comparable**.

 ### Approximate Nearest Neighbors
 For search engines, we want a list of results most relavent to a given query, which can be modeled as the nearest neighbors of a given location according to some distance [metric](https://en.wikipedia.org/wiki/Metric_(mathematics)).
 In this setting it is assumed that the elements are comparable (otherwise there won't be the notion of "near" and "far"),  there are many smart tree based algorithms (kd tree, r\* tree, etc.) devised for nearest neighbor search.